 Make a reliable connection that matches your priorities

 You now have a systematic framework to connect a soundbar to an older TV without HDMI: identify outputs and inputs, prefer direct wired paths, use quality converters when needed, use wireless only when necessary, and follow a structured setup and testing routine.
-Use the trade-off guidance to choose the option that balances audio fidelity, convenience, and cost.

-If you hit persistent issues, revisit the checklist and consider professional help when troubleshooting exceeds your tools or time.
-Test thoroughly, document settings, and choose the simplest reliable solution that meets your listening priorities today.
+Use the trade-off guidance to connect a soundbar using the option that best balances audio fidelity, convenience, and cost for your specific setup.
+If you hit persistent issues, revisit the checklist and consider professional help when troubleshooting exceeds your tools or time — especially if this is your first attempt to connect a soundbar using adapters or converters.
+Test thoroughly, document settings, and choose the simplest reliable solution that meets your listening priorities today, knowing you have everything you need to connect a soundbar with confidence and enjoy a dramatically improved audio experience.